ceph/ceph/doc/architecture.rst

             +---------------+ +---------------+

 A Ceph Monitor maintains a master copy of the cluster map.
-A cluster of Ceph monitors ensures high availability should a monitor daemon fail.
+A cluster of Ceph monitors who ensures high availability should monitor OSD daemon.
 Storage cluster clients retrieve a copy of the cluster map from the Ceph Monitor.

 A Ceph OSD Daemon checks its own state and the state of other OSDs and reports